List types for resource aware languages: an implicit name approach: Discussion and Related work

-The reader may have noticed that we focus on closed terms.
-This is not due to the fact that open terms are, for us, of no interest but this is because if we would check linearity for open terms as well, terms in \textsf{Agda} which are yet large, since they Carry their proofs of linearity at each abstraction would be otherwise intractable.
-Paul Tarau and Valeria de Pavia address a similar problem (\cite{DBLP:journals/corr/abs-2009-10241} Section 4.3) in their attempt to generate closed linear lambda terms.
+Paul Tarau and Valeria de Pavia address a similar problem (\cite{DBLP:journals/corr/abs-2009-10241} Section 4.3) in their attempt to generate closed linear $\lambda$-terms.
 Anyway in functional programming, programs of interest are those with no free (undeclared) variable.